michelesr/thesis/src/context.md

 - Responding to change over following a plan

-In the Agile model the highest priority is the customer satisfaction, reached trough collaboration, and continuous delivery of the software @agile-principles.
+In the Agile model the highest priority is the customer satisfaction, reached trough collaboration, and early and continuous delivery of the software
+@agile-principles.
 In order to actually provide continuous delivery and flexibility to changes, Continuous Integration is essential.

-Continuous integration is a practice where the members of the development team integrates their work frequently (daily or even more frequently).
-Every integration is verified by an automated system that download the last software version, and run automated tests to verify its correctness @martinfowler-ci.
+Continuous Integration is a practice where the members of the development team integrates their work frequently (daily or even more frequently).
+Every integration is verified by an automated system that download the last software revisions, and run automated tests to verify the correctness of the application in its entirety. @martinfowler-ci.

 This thesis work will cover the implementation of automated tests for the Gasista Felice project and the installation and configuration of a Continuous